leinardi/gwe/README.md

 displayed by GWE.
 It is also what other Windows applications like MSI Afterburner show.
 The Memory Transfer Rate is simply double the Memory Clock.

+### GreenWithEnvy, why using such name?
+The name comes from the slogan of the GeForce 8 series, that was "Green with envy".
+Nvidia is meant to be pronounced "invidia", which means envy in Latin (and Italian).
+And their logo is green so, GreenWithEnvy

 ## How to help the project
 ### Discord server
 If you want to help testing or developing it would be easier to get in touch using the discord server of the project: https://discord.gg/YjPdNff